-start-date
+start_date

-The start-date statement describes when the IEP begins to apply to threat intelligence that references the IEP.
+The start_date statement describes when the IEP begins to apply to information that references the IEP.

-The start-date statement MUST be a JSON name/value pair.
-The start-date statement MUST be included in an IEP.
-The start-date statement name MUST be the JSON string “start-date”, and it must be in lowercase.
-The start-date statement value MUST either be a date string in Co-ordinated Universal Time (UTC) as per RFC3339 [3], or the JSON literal null value null. null MUST be used as the start-date statement value when the producer wishes the IEP to take effect as soon as the recipient receives it.
+The start_date statement MUST be a JSON name/value pair.
+The start_date statement MUST be included in an IEP.
+The start_date statement name MUST be the JSON string "start_date", and it must be in lowercase.
+The start_date statement value MUST either be a date string in Co-ordinated Universal Time (UTC) as per RFC3339 [3], or the JSON literal null value null. null MUST be used as the start_date statement value when the producer wishes the IEP to take effect as soon as the recipient receives it.